ClevelandHenry22/Unencrypted-login-test/README.md

 `mkdir insecure-login`

-3. **Move to the insecure-login directory and add these new directories with these files in them**
+3.**Move to the insecure-login directory and add these new directories with these files in them**

 `mkdir logs public server`